Managing Data Privacy and Cybersecurity Issues

 Aspects of cybersecurity specific to arbitration

 Arbitration forces parties, especially their legal representatives, and the arbitrators to communicate by electronic means by exchanging digital information that often is confidential during a certain period only.
 During the arbitration, these players form a temporary system that is disbanded when the case is complete.
 This system often crosses many frontiers and, therefore, various mandatory regulations concerning technical security and data may apply.
 However, arbitration laws and arbitration rules do not define the minimum technical standards regarding cybersecurity measures to which all players in the temporary set-up would need to adhere.
 No one player knows enough about the cybersecurity measures deployed by any other player, and there are no technical audit mechanisms in place that would help to impose minimum standards.
-Dealing with these matters is technically complex and may require time and resources which, owing to the primary purpose of arbitration (i.e., effective dispute resolution), could appear disproportionate in relation to the benefit.
+Dealing with these matters is technically complex and may require time and resources that, owing to the primary purpose of arbitration (i.e., effective dispute resolution), could appear disproportionate in relation to the benefit.

 Considering these diverging factors, the preferable viable approach for parties and arbitrators is to address the relevance of cybersecurity in the case at hand as early as practicable during the proceedings.
 The tribunal and the parties should assess the likely relevance of any of the above-mentioned cyber threats, the potential negative effects on the legitimate interests of any party, should any such risk materialise, and the resources required to sufficiently minimise the identified technical risk.
 Essentially, this is a cost benefit analysis, which need not always be very sophisticated.
 Experience would indicate that arbitrators and parties agree and trust each other that basic security measures are in place and no specific additional action is required.
 However, there are cases for which specific measures must be taken, preferably by a consensual order of the arbitral tribunal.